All data sets here are lincensed under the

 Data is available as a (zipped) Shape File and as KML which will allow the data to be view with Google Earth and other tools.
 Dataset contains the locations of marker plates used for the location referencing system on the National Network.

-TII operates and maintains a network of traffic counters on the national primary and secondary road network in Ireland.
-There are currently almost 300 of these counters active across the network.
+TII operates and maintains a network of traffic counters on the motorway, national primary and secondary road networks in Ireland.
+There are currently more than 400 of these counters active across the network.
 For an interactive view of the data they capture, go to the TII Traffic Counter Data Website

 Data is available in the same formats as Traffic Counter Locations.
 The dataset contains point geometries indicating the location of the 6 weigh-in-motion sensors.
 WIM Sensors are designed to collect data related to vehicle weight and distribution.
 TII use this data primarily for research purposes.